exasol/docker-db/README.md

 ## CPU Architecture

-Exasol currently only supports 64-bit *x86-64* platforms with SSSE3 featured CPUs (Intel64 or AMD64) and is for this architecture optimized. (comparable to Intel Xeon Woodcrest and upwards).
+Exasol currently only supports 64-bit *x86-64* platforms with SSSE3 featured CPUs (Intel64 or AMD64) and is for this architecture optimized.
 See also the [System Requirements](https://docs.exasol.com/db/7.1/administration/on-premise/installation/system_requirements.htm).

 ## Host OS